URL shortening: Expiry and time-limited services

-Many providers claim their shortened URLs won’t expire for as long as the service is provided.
-However, they may decide to discontinue the service at any time.
+While many providers claim their shortened URLs won't expire for as long as the service is provided, they may decide to discontinue the service at any time.

 A permanent URL is not necessarily a good thing.
 There are security implications, and obsolete short URLs remain in existence and may be circulated long after they cease to point to a relevant or even extant destination.
 Sometimes a short URL is useful simply to give someone over a telephone conversation for a one-off access or file download, and no longer needed within a couple of minutes.

 Some providers offer expiration on shortened URLs.
 This may include URLs that expire after a certain amount of time, on a certain date or after a certain number of usages.

 A Microsoft Security Brief recommends the creation of short-lived URLs, but for reasons explicitly of security rather than convenience.